dlin347/password-generator/README.md

 - Numbers
 - Symbols

+---
-This project was made as a submission for hackclub
+*This project was made as a submission for hackclub arcade*